jacobjameson/cookiecutter-project/README.md

 -------------------|----------------------------------------------------------------------------------------------------------------------------------------
 `paper_title`      | Title of the paper.
 Example: "Academic Research Project" `project_acronym`  | Acronym for the project, used as a short-hand for reference.
+Default: "ARP" `python_libname`   | Python library name in code folder, will be used to import Python code (`import arp`).
+Default: `project_acronym` from above, lowercase.
-Default: "ARP" `full_name`        | Your full name, added to the Latex file.
+`full_name`        | Your full name, added to the Latex file.
 Other authors will have to be manually added to the Latex.
-Default: "Jacob Jameson"
+Default: "Maclean Gaulin"
 `email`            | Your email address, added to the Latex file.
 Other authors will have to be manually added to the Latex.
-Default: "jacobjameson@g.harvard.edu"
+Default: "mac.gaulin@utah.edu"
 `author_lastnames` | List of last names, used to name the folder of the project (separated by commas or spaces, can be ignored if `project_folder` is manually entered below).
-Default: "Jameson,Coots"
+Default: "Gaulin,Peng"
 `project_folder`   | Folder to create the project in.
-Default: `project_acronym`_`author_lastnames`, e.g. "ARP_Jameson_Coots"
+Default: `project_acronym`_`author_lastnames`, e.g. "ARP_Gaulin_Peng"